home-assistant/developers.home-assistant/docs/core/entity/device-tracker.md

-If the device tracker `source_type` is `router` and the `ip_address`, `mac_address`, and `hostname` properties have been set, the data will speed up `DHCP discovery` as the system will not have to wait for dhcp discover packets to find existing devices.
+If the device tracker `source_type` is `router` and the `ip_address`, `mac_address`, and `hostname` properties have been set, the data will speed up `DHCP discovery` as the system will not have to wait for DHCP discover packets to find existing devices.

 ## TrackerEntity